-A set of rules handling conflicts of interest is implemented in DNB Carnegie and the rest of DNB Bank ASA, this includes confidentiality rules restricting the exchange of information between various parts of DNB Carnegie and the rest of DNB Bank ASA.
-The Investment Banking Division and other business departments in DNB Carnegie and DNB Bank ASA are surrounded by information barriers to restrict the flows of sensitive information.
+DNB Carnegie and the rest of DNB Group have implemented a set of rules handling conflicts of interest.
+This includes confidentiality rules restricting the exchange of information between various parts of DNB Carnegie and the rest of DNB group.
+In order to restrict flows of sensitive information, appropriate information barriers have been established between the Investment Banking Division and other business departments in DNB Carnegie, and between DNB Carnegie and other business areas in the DNB Group.
 People outside an information barrier may gain access to sensitive information only after having observed applicable wall-crossing procedures.
-This means that employees of DNB Carnegie who are preparing this research report are prevented from using or being aware of information available in other parts of DNB Carnegie or DNB Bank ASA that may be relevant to the recipients' decisions.
+This means that employees of DNB Carnegie who are preparing the Reports are prevented from using or being aware of information available in other parts of DNB Carnegie or DNB Group that may be relevant to the recipients' decisions.